Damon Lowery: Coaching career

 In 2018, Lowery served as an assistant coach with the Whittlesea Pacers women's team of the Big V Division One.
 He was elevated to head coach of the Pacers women's team for the 2019 season, with Whittlesea having been promoted to Championship Women.
 In 2019, he held the position of the Whittlesea Pacers coaching director.
 He returned to coach the Pacers' championship women in 2021.
 After the team had a winless 2021 season, Whittlesea was set to drop back down to Division One in 2022 and Lowery was set to coach the women's side again, but due to low player numbers, no Pacers women's team was entered in the Big V in 2022.

 In 2019, Lowery became part of the coaching staff of the Australia women's national 3x3 team.
 He served as an assistant coach under David Biwer in 2021.
 In 2024, Lowery served as head coach of the Gangurrus at the Paris Olympics.
 He was re-appointed head coach of the Gangurrus in March 2025, leading the team to the 2025 FIBA 3x3 World Cup in Mongolia.
+In February 2026, it was announced that Lowery would continue to coach the Gangurrus at the 2026 Commonwealth Games.
+The team went on to win the gold medal.